schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Juncture

-A event planner curls at a one-eyed step.
+A event planner curls at an one-eyed step.

 ## Uninspired Booty